Södra Sofielund

+In 2015, the area was reported by daily newspaper Sydsvenskan to be a socially deprived area where drugs were sold openly and heavy violence involving the use of hand grenades and assault rifles occurred.
 In its December 2015 report, the Swedish Police Authority placed the district in the most severe category of urban areas with high crime rates.
-However, NOA's biennial report for 2023 has lowered this classification to "Risk Area".
+However, in 2025 (and retroactively for 2023), NOA's biennial report lowered its classification to the least severe category, "Vulnerable Area" after several years of positive development.